programming-journal/programming-journal.github.io/artifact-evaluation/submission.markdown

 #### Getting Started Guide

 Your "Getting Started Guide" should contain setup instructions (including, for example, a pointer to the VM player software, its version, passwords if needed, etc.) and basic testing of your artifact that you expect a reviewer to be able to complete in 30 minutes or less.
-Reviewers will follow all the steps in the guide during an initial kick-the-tires phase.
+Reviewers will follow all the steps in the guide during an initial kick-the-tyres phase.
 The Getting Started Guide should be as simple as possible, and yet it should stress the key elements of your artifact.
 Anyone who has successfully followed the Getting Started Guide should have no technical difficulties with your artifact.

 #### Overview of Claims